thkukuk/workday-counter/README.md

 This POD consist of a container image which can be deployed on a Kubernetes cluster and accessed via a load balancer.
 It displays:
-  * The SUSE and openSUSE Kubic logos
+  * The SUSE and openSUSE MicroOS logos
   * A message with the number of working days
   * Start and end date

-The default port is 80 and can be changed in the service section of the yaml file.
+The default port is 8080 and can be changed in the service section of the yaml file.

 To deploy: ``kubectl apply -f https://raw.githubusercontent.com/thkukuk/workday-counter/master/yaml/workday-counter.yaml``